potalora/ai-web-records-app/rules.md

   * Ensure all existing tests pass.
   * Update relevant docs in `docs/`.
   * Perform prompt-hallucination audit on related LLM code.

+## 8. Model Selection Based on API Results

+* Cascade must **always** determine LLM availability and capabilities (e.g., multimodal support) based **strictly** on the results returned by the relevant provider's API call (e.g., `list_models`).
+* Cascade must **never** use its internal knowledge base or assumptions about which models *should* be available or *should* have certain features (like vision).
+* If a dynamically selected model from the API list turns out not to support a required feature (like image input for a specific task), a pre-defined fallback strategy will be employed (e.g., using a known compatible model from `constants.py` or raising an error).